Have equity in your home? Want a lower payment? An appraisal from REVARI (Real Estate Valuation and Research Inc.) can help you get rid of your PMI.

-A 20% down payment is typically accepted when buying a house.
-Because the risk for the lender is generally only the remainder between the home value and the amount outstanding on the loan, the 20% adds a nice cushion against the costs of foreclosure, selling the home again, and natural value fluctuationsin the event a purchaser doesn't pay.
+A 20% down payment is typically the standard when buying a house.
+Considering the liability for the lender is usually only the difference between the home value and the amount outstanding on the loan, the 20% provides a nice buffer against the charges of foreclosure, selling the home again, and natural value changeson the chance that a borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.